TABLE OF CONTENTS

 Learn digital painting from award-winning artists!

-If you're considering turning your artistic skills into a career, CG Spectrum's Concept Art and Illustration courses is the perfect starting point.
-Learn the fundamentals, and get a taste of what it's like to work in the film and game industry from mentors who have worked with clients such as Blizzard Entertainment, Marvel, and Disney Publishing
+If you're considering turning your artistic skills into a career, CG Spectrum's concept art and illustration courses are the perfect starting point.
+Learn the fundamentals, and get a taste of what it's like to work in the film and game industry from mentors who have worked with clients such as Blizzard Entertainment, Marvel, and Disney Publishing.